Skip to content

 • Craft narratives that spark questions: End chapters with mysteries; show characters discovering, not just knowing

-• Make complex topics accessible: Use story to transform intimidating subjects into adventures anyone can join
+• Make complex topics accessible: Use story to turn intimidating subjects into adventures anyone can join

 • Celebrate diverse discoverers: Feature scientists and innovators from all backgrounds and eras